dario-gms/C-Course/README.md

  1. The files *exercise23.c and exercise23.out* you must to get the height of an especif person and calculate the ideal weight.
 Also you must to check some code errors and specify.
  1. The files *exercise24.c and exercise24.out* you must to check the comission value and get result of the wage with correct percentage.
  1. The files *exercise25.c and exercise25.out* you have to get the bank balance of an account, calculate the debit and credit then show if the balance is positive or negative.
+ 1. The files *exercise26.c and exercise26.out* you have to get the value avaiable in stock to know if is necessary to buy or not more products.